collective/loo/README.txt

     happily give a separate session to each browser the user is logged in on.
 Perhaps that could be solved with a custom browser_id_manager or using something else to store per user sessions.

-    I am however against adding this functionality to Plone core.
-It's definitely add-on product territory as it comes with a significant performance penalty and I am against complicating the in-built login machinery.

 http://sourceforge.net/mailarchive/message.php?msg_id=26577841::